 The transition toward entirely renewable energy is possible in the present tense.

 At Squaw Valley Alpine Meadows, we see an opportunity to lead our industry and our community toward a more sustainable future, today.
-Together with Liberty Utilities, we're working to be the first major US ski resort to power its entire operation with 100% clean and renewable sources of energy, effective as early as December 2018.
+Together with Liberty Utilities, we're working to power our entire operation with 100% clean and renewable sources of energy.
 Beyond the resort, the initiative will also help foster a regional transition to renewables, providing new clean energy for 49,000 power customers in our community.

 "The technology to reduce our emissions is here now.
 This project shows that we don't have to wait 20 years.
 We can do it now."

 The resort will reduce its total annual carbon footprint from 13,078 to an estimated 6,682 metric tons – a 49% reduction, equivalent to the annual emissions of 959 homes.

 Liberty Utilities is fully committed to Squaw Alpine's 100% renewable goal and share our vision for a sustainable community, creating new sources of clean energy for 49,000 customers in California.

 Squaw Valley Alpine Meadows is positioned to be 100% renewable 26 years ahead of the California state goal of December 31, 2045.